You know who the INFPs are. They are the most compassionate, empathetic, and peace-revering type among the 16 Myers-Briggs personalities.

 INFPs are perfectionists, but we’re not the best implementers.
 Thus, many of our ideas are wasted and it disappoints the daydreamer inside of us.
 When we get disappointments, we retreat.

 INFPs aren’t sturdy pillars people can rely on.
 Again, we’re the source of ideas, but other personality types are more suited to implement it.
 When INFPs see the people around them slacking, it easily tarnishes their excitement and motivation.

 When I was younger, I passionately founded a theatre club at our high school.
 I wrote the scripts, directed the play, and assigned the roles.
-I did everything I can.
-However, when my club members start to show up less, I slowly lost interest, too.
+I did everything I could.
+However, when my club members started to show up less, I slowly lost interest, too.
 In the end, the immature INFP in me backed out.

 Some interpret it as procrastination or laziness.
 But this INFP trait is an issue with perfectionism.
 They can’t handle how much reality can drift away from their perfect fantasies.
 Thus, it leads them to procrastinate and give up.

 “This won’t work!” an INFP would say.
 And then this immature INFP will abandon the current work and move on to start a new one.
 If they, again, find fault in their plan, they will leave it and the cycle goes on.
 This is why INFPs are known to be project starters, but not finishers.

 The past few years were rough due to the Pandemic, lost jobs, and death of loved ones.
 I do shed a tear every now and then, but sometimes when I hear more problems trying to come my way, I’ve become so indifferent and lifeless about it.

 People’s chaotic on social media because of politics, viral videos, and the latest trends.
 The me before would’ve commented and jived into the conversations, spreading positivity.

 I recently looked at my Facebook memories from 9 years ago.
 Wow, I was so optimistic back then, telling people to smile despite the problems.